taw00/grin-rpm/README.md

 Again, this is so easy!
 Open up a different terminal than your wallet and...

 ```
-grin
+grin-node
 ```

 Yup.
 That's it!
-Type in the `grin` command and a graphical-ish dashboard comes up and you are rolling.
+Type in the `grin-node` command and a graphical-ish dashboard comes up and you are rolling.

 Again, all data is stored, by default, in `~/.grin/`